espressif/idf-eclipse-plugin/README.md

 ![image](https://user-images.githubusercontent.com/24419842/189672552-994624f3-c0c5-48e6-aa2c-61e4ed8915e5.png)

-Double clicking on the row will give you a hint message so you can clearly see it if it doesn't fit on your screen in the table view.
+Double-clicking on the row will give you a hint message, so you can clearly see it if it doesn't fit on your screen in the table view.

 ![image](https://user-images.githubusercontent.com/24419842/189673174-8ce40cda-6933-4dc4-a555-5d2ca617256e.png)

 ## Error Log

 The Error Log view captures all the warnings and errors logged by plug-ins.
 The underlying log file is a .log file stored in the .metadata subdirectory of the workspace.

 The Error Log view is available in `Window` > `Show View` > `Error Log`.